YamtalDev/DoublyLinkedList/README.md

 ## Getting Started

-If you'd like to use the stack implementation from this repository, follow these simple steps:
+If you'd like to use the Doubly Linked List implementation from this repository, follow these simple steps:

 ```shell